 The AIS brochure includes membership information, history, and mission.

 Chairman of The Board

 Tracey B. Kirsch

 Daniel L. Kirsch, PhD, DAAPM, FAIS

-Both Dr. Rosch and Dr. Kirsch are available for interview.
+Dr. Kirsch is available for interview.
 Below are some sample interview questions for each.
 Both can speak on a wide variety of topics beyond those listed here.
-These short lists give a introductory example of the kind of interview that they typically provide.
+These shortlists give an introductory example of the kind of interview that they typically provide.

 Subscribe to Our Email List